oscarpolanco/node_react_fullstack/sections_text/README.md

 ### Mailer Setup

-To setup the `mailer` object we are gonna use a `class` that will have a set of propeties that are going to help us to create and send the `email`.
-At this case we will have a property that call the `subject` that as you may know will be the `subject` of the `email` also a `recipeints` property that will tell all the `emails` that we will send our `email`; those properties we already have the information in our `survey` instantce.
-Next we will have the `body` property that have the actual text of the `email` and at this moment the `email template`(provide the actual `html` body of the `email`) enters in action; where we pass one or two properties from the `survey` model and the `template` will produce some `html` that will be the actual `body` of the `email`.
-Finally we have a `from_email` property is the `email` address that we are gonna put in the `from` field of the `email`.
+To set up the `mailer` object we are gonna use a `class` that will have a set of properties that are going to help us to create and send the `email`.
+At this case we will have a property that calls the `subject` that as you may know will be the `subject` of the `email` also a `recipients` property that will tell all the `emails` that we will send our `email`; those properties we already have the information in our `survey` instance.
+Next, we will have the `body` property that has the actual text of the `email` and at this moment the `email template`(provide the actual `HTML` body of the `email`) enters in action; where we pass one or two properties from the `survey` model and the `template` will produce some `HTML` that will be the actual `body` of the `email`.
+Finally, we have a `from_email` property is the `email` address that we are gonna put in the `from` field of the `email`.

-After define our `mailer` object we are gonna call a function that go by the name `toJson()` that take all the different configuration that we did on the `mailer` object and transform it on a `JSON` data and finally send it to `SendGrid`.
+After defining our `mailer` object we are gonna call a function that goes by the name `toJson()` that takes all the different configuration that we did on the `mailer` object and transform it on a `JSON` data and finally send it to `SendGrid`.

 #### Steps to build the Mailer